nathancarter/weblurch/doc/plan.md

 becomes convenient or useful; this document lists things in a more-or-less required order of completion.

-## Expressions

- * Give the group type a `canonicalForm` method, which should produce an OpenMath form internally isomorphic to the nested-group form defined in the specification

 ## Attributes

  * Permit connections among expression groups as long as they do not form a